ryan258/ideaforge/MASTERPLAN.md

 4. Implement Pinia store integration ✅ (Completed)
 5. Develop The Mold ✅ (Completed)
 6. Implement The Forge ✅ (Completed)
-7. Create basic structure for The Anvil ✅ (Completed)
+7. Implement full functionality for The Anvil ✅ (Completed)
-8. Create basic structure for The Workshop ✅ (Completed)
+8. Implement markdown rendering for improved readability ✅ (Completed)
-9. Create basic structure for The Finishing Touch ✅ (Completed)
+9. Create basic structure for The Workshop ✅ (Completed)
-10. Implement full functionality for The Anvil
+10. Create basic structure for The Finishing Touch ✅ (Completed)
 11. Integrate AI models (Ollama, OpenAI, Claude)
 12. Implement full functionality for The Workshop
 13. Implement full functionality for The Finishing Touch